Kiyoshi Inui

 If you’ve already spoken to a lender about your Los Angeles County purchase, there’s a good chance none of this was explained this way.

-Most lenders don't structure physician mortgages with capital deployment and career timing in mind.
-A second opinion costs nothing and often changes everything.
+Many physician mortgages aren’t structured with capital deployment and career timing in mind.
+A second opinion costs nothing and can be worth having.

 How Los Angeles County Physicians Use the Doctor Mortgage